issuetodd/NumPyCNN/README.md

 4. ReLU layer: Applying ReLU activation function on the feature maps (output of conv layer).
 5. Max Pooling layer: Applying the pooling operation on the output of ReLU layer.
 6. Stacking conv, ReLU, and max pooling layers
+# Added
+1.padding feature.
+Keep the input feature map/image as the same size after CNN.

 **The project is tested using Python 3.5.2 installed inside Anaconda 4.2.0 (64-bit) NumPy version used is 1.14.0**